erparks/growery/hub/system/README.md

 - Or use `sudo` with docker commands

 ### Port Already in Use
-If port 5000 is already in use:
+If port 80 is already in use:
-- Check what's using it: `sudo lsof -i :5000`
+- Check what's using it: `sudo lsof -i :80`
+- You may need to use `sudo` with docker-compose commands to bind to port 80 (privileged port)
-- Or modify the port in `docker-compose.yml` (change `"5000:5000"` to `"8080:5000"` for example)
+- Or modify the port in `docker-compose.yml` (change `"80:80"` to `"8080:80"` to use port 8080 on the host instead)

 ### Database Issues
 If the database isn't starting:
-- Check logs: `sudo docker-compose logs db`
+- Check logs: `sudo docker-compose logs db` or `./logs.sh db`
 - Ensure the `init-schema.sql` file was copied correctly
 - The database data persists in a Docker volume, so it won't be lost on redeploy